After thoroughly scrutinizingPart 1andPart 2 one should have gotten a fairly good grasp of the direction of our investigation.

 Let them praise the name YAHWEH, for his name ALONE IS EXALTED; his glory is ABOVE THE EARTH AND THE HEAVENS.
 (Psalm 148:13)

-To alleviate any apprehensions, one can be assured that there is only one saving name and it is not Yahu, Yah, Yahshua, or Yahushua.
+To eliminate doubt, one can rest assured that the evidence we have provided from Scriptures confirms that there is only one saving name.
+It is not Yahu, Yah, Yahshua, Yahushua, or even Jesus.

 In the beginning was the logos, and the logos was with the deity (the father), and the logos was a deity.
 He was in beginning with the deity (the father) . . .
 And the logos became flesh, and tabernacled among us.
 (John 1:1-2, 14)